 A good rule of thumb is to toss two pounds of cut vegetables with one tablespoon of oil.
 It’s ok to use more though.
 Just be sure the veggies are all oiled up nicely.

-I roasted the potatoes and chicken for 20 minutes before adding the asparagus which roasted for just seven minutes.
+I roasted the potatoes and chicken for 20 minutes before adding the asparagus which roasted for just six minutes.
 Normally, we like our roasted veggies with some yummy char on them, except for asparagus.
 We keep the roasting time shorter to have some crunch to them.
 The main thing to remember is to roast to your own likeness whether it be a light golden crunch or a dark char.

 CHECK OUT THESE RECIPES: